Breast Augmentation in Philadelphia

 Saline and Silicone Breast Implants

-Women who are interested in breast augmentation typically have a choice between silicone and saline implants.
+Women who are interested in breast augmentation in Bala Cynwyd typically have a choice between silicone and saline implants.
 Both are FDA approved for safety, and each has significant advantages.
 Dr. Paul M. Glat and his staff help breast augmentation patients determine the best implant to achieve their goals.

 Saline implants are the safest option because saline is non-toxic and can easily be absorbed by the body in the event of a rupture.
 If a saline implant does rupture, it is quickly evident because the implant deflates almost immediately.
 While silicone implants are also safe, and ruptures are very uncommon, silicone may become a health risk if a rupture does occur.